Unit 3: Advanced Topics & Disease Prevention¶

 [CHONK: Cancer Screening: Educational Awareness]

-Your clients will ask about cancer screening.
-They'll wonder if they're "up to date," whether they should get tested for something, or what the latest guidelines say.
+Clients often ask about cancer screening, like whether they’re “up to date,” whether they should be tested for something specific, and what the latest guidelines actually say.
+(And yes, it can get confusing fast.)

 Figure: Age-appropriate screening summary